yebigithub/ARC_cluster/README.md

 3. 'liji_par1.R' and 'liji_part1.sh' files are sample files for real data.

+4. "quota" to check your current storage usage

 ## For parallele (still in testing, doesn't work for long time...)
 Different methods can fulfile different purposes.